rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 noindex: true
 ---

-In 2014, Rackspace opened a new data center facility in the Dallas area - DFW3.
+In 2014, Rackspace opened a new data-center facility in the Dallas area - DFW3.
 The initial intake was only for Cloud customers; however, in 2016, it also started serving dedicated hosting customers.